-• Family Member Coverage

-Family members covered under your Self and Family enrollment are your spouse (including a valid common law marriage) and children as described in the chart below.
+• Family Member Coverage Family members covered under your Self and Family enrollment are your spouse (including a valid common law marriage and same sex domestic partners) and children as described in the chart below.
+A Self Plus One enrollment covers you and one eligible family member as described in the chart below.

-Children Coverage Natural, adopted children, and stepchildren Natural, adopted children and stepchildren are covered until their 26 th birthday.
-Foster Children Foster children are eligible for coverage until their 26 th birthday if you provide documentation of your regular and substantial support of the child and sign a certification stating that your foster child meets all the requirements.
+Children Coverage Natural children, adopted children, and stepchildren Natural, adopted children and stepchildren are covered until their 26 th birthday.
+Foster children Foster children are eligible for coverage until their 26 th birthday if you provide documentation of your regular and substantial support of the child and sign a certification stating that your foster child meets all the requirements.
 Contact your human resources office or retirement system for additional information.
-Children Incapable of Self-Support Children who are incapable of self-support because of a mental or physical disability that began before age 26 are eligible to continue coverage.
+Children incapable of self-support Children who are incapable of self-support because of a mental or physical disability that began before age 26 are eligible to continue coverage.
 Contact your human resources office or retirement system for additional information.
-Married Children Married children (but NOT their spouse or their own children) are covered until their 26th birthday.
-Children with or eligible for employer- provided health insurance Children who are eligible for or have their own employer-provided health insurance are covered until their 26th birthday.
+Married children Married children (but NOT their spouse or their own children) are covered until their 26th birthday.
+Children with or eligible for employer-provided health insurance Children who are eligible for or have their own employer-provided health insurance are covered until their 26th birthday.